Coupons

 Best Practices for Sensor PCB Layout Optimization

 Start with stackup design favoring four or more layers for dedicated planes, ensuring 1:1 trace-to-plane spacing ratios.
 Place sensors peripherally to shorten external connections, grouping with local decoupling.
 Route analog signals first, innermost layers away from edges.
 Minimize vias on critical nets by fanning out components optimally.
 Power distribution uses wide polygons with decap stitching.
+When working with high-precision analog sensors, also review our article on high reliability industrial sensor PCBs for harsh environments for integrated thermal and vibration layout tips.

 Filter ingress at connectors with pi-networks of ferrites and capacitors.
 Post-layout reviews check for 3W rule spacing between signal and power.
 Fabrication tolerances per J-STD-020E influence impedance, so specify tight controls.